 I finally found a legitimate reason to suck up the $25 (!) admission fee and check out Boston’s newest attraction.
 A decade after being destroyed by fire, the Boston Tea Party ships are once again docked at Griffin’s Wharf, alongside a fancy new interactive museum.

-The museum is a remarkable contrast to Boston’s other historic sites, calling on all kinds of bells and whistles to make sure you are paying attention and having a good time.
+The museum is a remarkable contrast to Boston’s other historic sites, using lots of bells and whistles to make sure you are paying attention and having a good time.
 Your hosts are actors decked out in period dress, playing the roles of Samuel Adams and other patriots, doing their best to incite a raving mob.

 Visitors are also given historic names and identities and – in some cases – lines to read during the rowdy meeting.
 Everyone is encouraged to shout “Huzzah!” when they like what they hear or “Fie!” when they don’t.
 (This latter expression is accompanied by a highly offensive thumbing of the nose, which all the kids present seemed to appreciate.)